Contents tagged with bedworth society

 The entrance to the Centre is on All Saints Square.
 This prime town centre location is next to the pedestrianised shopping area and the peaceful landscaped gardens belonging to the Almshouses.

-Bedworth Heritage Centre is open on market days, Tuesdays and Fridays from 10.30m to 1.00pm and on Saturdays from 10.30am until 3.30pm.
+Bedworth Heritage Centre is open on market days, Tuesdays, Fridays and Saturdays from 10.30m to 1.00pm .

-Special visits for schools, clubs and societies … more
+Special visits for schools, clubs and societies can be arranged on request, … more

 The Bedworth Society was founded in 1981 to petition for the preservation of the Parsonage, which forms part of the Bedworth Almshouses.
 The Society became a registered charity in 1997.